forcedotcom/cli/releasenotes/README.md

 ## 2.50.6 (July 17, 2024)

 * NEW: By default, Salesforce CLI uses 128-bit encryption to encrypt its internal files, such as the authorization files associated with the orgs you’ve logged into.
 For increased security, you can now enable 256-bit encryption.
 Check out [these docs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_256_bit_encryption.htm) for instructions.
-(Github issue [#1861](https://github.com/forcedotcom/cli/issues/1861), sfdx-core PR [#810](https://github.com/forcedotcom/sfdx-core/pull/810))
+(GitHub issue [#1861](https://github.com/forcedotcom/cli/issues/1861), sfdx-core PR [#810](https://github.com/forcedotcom/sfdx-core/pull/810))

 * FIX: Plugins (ex: sfdx-scanner) using an old version of our libraries would cause an error.
 We're now preventing that error.
-(Github issue [#2935](https://github.com/forcedotcom/cli/issues/2935), sfdx-core PR [#1098](https://github.com/forcedotcom/sfdx-core/pull/1098))
+(GitHub issue [#2935](https://github.com/forcedotcom/cli/issues/2935), sfdx-core PR [#1098](https://github.com/forcedotcom/sfdx-core/pull/1098))

 * FIX: `sf project deploy start` with `--coverage-formatters` now prints the correct location for the coverage files in its output.
-(Github issue [#2816](https://github.com/forcedotcom/cli/issues/2816), plugin-deploy-retrieve PR [#973](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/973)).
+(GitHub issue [#2816](https://github.com/forcedotcom/cli/issues/2816), plugin-deploy-retrieve PR [#973](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/973)).
 We actually fixed this in April but forgot to put it in the release notes.

 * FIX: Recently created packages take some time to become available to all orgs.
 If you use `sf package install` to install that's not available yet, you get an error.
 The error now explains that it might work but not yet.
-(Github issue [#2921](https://github.com/forcedotcom/cli/issues/2921), packaging library PR [#600](https://github.com/forcedotcom/packaging/pull/600/))
+(GitHub issue [#2921](https://github.com/forcedotcom/cli/issues/2921), packaging library PR [#600](https://github.com/forcedotcom/packaging/pull/600/))

 ## 2.49.7 (July 10, 2024)